hitchc8ck/dcs/missions/campaigns/syria/op_beowulf/mission data/recon report.md

 - **Operational Plan:**
   - **SEAD (Suppression of Enemy Air Defenses)** operations focused on neutralizing the SA-6 sites.
   - **AAA neutralization** by precision strikes or electronic warfare to create a safe air corridor.
-  - Conduct **ISR** to monitor vehicle movements and identify any high-value targets for strike.
   - Coordinate with ground forces for a potential **combined arms assault** to disrupt the training activities if required.

 ![Screenshot](https://github.com/hitchc8ck/dcs/blob/main/missions/campaigns/syria/op_beowulf/mission%20data/images/Army_Vehicle_Training_Ground.png)